 Earnings stripping rules

-The Earnings Stripping Rules (ESR) applies from the basis period beginning on or after 1 July 2019 and subsequent basis periods, on interest expense (of more than RM500,000 in a basis period) in connection with or on any financial assistance granted in controlled transactions (as defined), whether directly or indirectly, to a person.
-The ESR guideline narrows the application of the prescribed rules to cross-border controlled transactions.
+The earnings stripping rules apply from the basis period beginning on or after 1 July 2019 and subsequent basis periods on interest expense (of more than MYR 500,000 in a basis period) in connection with or on any financial assistance granted in controlled transactions (as defined), whether directly or indirectly, to a person.
+The earnings stripping rules guideline narrows the application of the prescribed rules to cross-border controlled transactions.

-The prescribed rules specifies that the maximum amount of interest deduction allowed is 20% of the Tax-EBITDA (Earnings Before Income Tax, Depreciation and Amortisation) from each of his sources consisting of a business.
+The prescribed rules specify that the maximum amount of interest deduction allowed is 20% of the earnings before interest, taxes, depreciation, and amortisation (EBITDA) from each of one's sources consisting of a business.
 The interest expenses in excess of the maximum deduction allowed may be carried forward indefinitely to be deducted against future income.
-However in the case of a company, the carry forward of the above-mentioned interest expenses would not be allowed if there is a substantial change in the company's shareholders in the following year.
+However, in the case of a company, the carry forward of the above-mentioned interest expenses would not be allowed if there is a substantial change in the company's shareholders in the following year.

 Controlled foreign companies (CFCs)